Interdicting Restructuring Networks with Applications in Illicit Trafficking: Introduction

-Zeng and An \cite{cncg1} first applied these techniques to problems where the defender’s problem could always be solved, regardless of the decisions the attacker makes.
+Zeng and An \cite{cncg1} first applied these techniques to problems with the relatively complete response property, where the defender’s problem could always be solved, regardless of the decisions the attacker makes.
 Intuitively, these methods allow for the attacker to account for how the defender has previously reacted to their decisions, resulting in better informed decisions by the attacker.
-These methods are improved upon in Yue et.\ al.\ \cite{cncg2}, applying these methods to problems that do not satisfy this property.
+These methods are improved upon in Yue et al.\ \cite{cncg2}, applying these methods to problems that do not satisfy this property.
 The intuitive extension with these methods is that only the previous defender decisions that are relevant to the current attacker decision are accounted for.
 While this starts to exploit information from previous defender decisions, we can gain more information.
 When we can utilize partial information from the defender decisions that are infeasible with respect to the current interdiction decision, we can gain unique information that may not be accounted for in the previous feasible defender decisions.
 We extend previous C\&CG methods to utilize partial information from previously identified defender decisions and, in particular, when a defender decision is not fully feasible with respect to the new attacker decision.
 Utilization of partial information from previous defender decisions can also be implemented in general solvers.
+The method of Lozano and Smith \cite{lozano2017value} similarly seeks to block previously identified defender decisions, where utilizing partial information would instead only block the infeasible components of previously identified defender decisions.